novellac/novellac/README.md

-### Hi there 👋
+### Welcome!
-I'm Novella (she/her).
-I like to write frontend code, usually in Vue, help people new to coding (for fun or for profit), and make up silly lyrics to songs.
-Find me around the web on [Twitter](https://twitter.com/novelladev).
+Hi I'm Novella (she/her).
+I'm a frontend developer working mostly with Vue, Gridsome, and plain Javascript.
+- 🌴 In my spare time I like to help folks learn basic computer skills
+- 💬 Ask me about project ideas.
+I have more ideas than I could reasonably use :)
+- 🤔 I really hope I make this page more interesting

 <!--
 **novellac/novellac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.